dschmoeller/ROS2TiagoCapstoneProject/README.md

 3. `source ~/ros2_ws/install/setup.bash`
 4. `ros2 launch tiago_explore explore.launch.py`
 ### Troubleshooting
-- The ROS2 humble installation might fail, if Ubuntu 22.04 LTS hasn't been updated
+- The ROS2 humble installation might fail, if Ubuntu 22.04 LTS hasn't been updated.
 - Due to early updates in Ubuntu 22.04 it is important that systemd and udev-related packages are updated before installing ROS 2.
 The installation of ROS 2’s dependencies on a freshly installed system without upgrading can trigger the removal of critical system packages. ([See official documentation](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html))
-- The colcon build might terminate with some warnings
+- The colcon build might terminate with some warnings.
+- When launching gazebo for the first time, it might take some additional time before everything is properly set up.
+It can be required to relaunch gazebo, if the communication to the explore nodes doesn't work.